joshproehl/ansible-role-wireguard-server/README.md

         name: ansible-role-wireguard-server
         apply:
           become: yes                           # This apply must exist if your remote user isn't root
-      tags: [ show_wg_client_conf ]             # This tag must exist in order to call the tag from the role
+      tags: [ show_wg_client_conf ]             # This tag *must* exist here in order to call the tag from the role
       vars:
+        - server_public_ipv4: 1.1.1.1           # Optional, defaults to the server auto-discovering it's publicly available IPv4 address.
+If the server has multiple, or is being relayed through a proxy, set this manually.
+        - wg_port: 44444                        # Optional, defaults to 51820.
+        - server_dns_name: "wg.server.local"    # Optional, if the server needs to be reached via a DNS rather than it's public IPv4 address set this and the client configs will be generated using this address.
         - wg_subnet:
             network: 10.3.2.0
             cidr: "/24"
             server_ip: 10.3.2.1
             wg_conf_path: "/my/conf/path"       # Optional, defaults to /etc/wireguard
+            block_client_communication: False   # Optional, defaults to true.
+If false, does not set IPTables rule that blocks all traffic between clients
+        - allowed_ips:                          # Optional, a list of IP/cidr strings which will be added to AllowedIPs for all clients.
+          - 10.10.10.0/24
         - wg_clients:
           - name: client1
             wg_ip: 10.3.2.2
-            allowed_ips:                        # Optional list of IP addresses to route to the server
+            allowed_ips:                        # Optional list of IP/cidr strings which will be added to AllowedIPs for this client, in additional the the global AllowedIPs defined for all clients.
               - 10.0.0.1/24
-            send_all_traffic: true              # Optional, defaults to true.
-If false will only route the ips listed under allowed_ips to server
+            send_all_traffic: true              # Optional, defaults to false.
+If set to true will add 0.0.0.0/0 to AllowedIPs for this client
             remove: true                        # Optional, defaults to false.
 If set to true will remove this client from the server, after which you can remove it from the playbook.
             persistent_keepalive: 50            # Optional, defaults to not being added to config.
 Any value other than false/0 is added to the config.
             iptables_forward_ports:             # Optional list of ports which will be forwarded to this client.
 No effort is made to prevent configuration errors, in the case of multiple clients requesting the same port the last one handled will win.